All variables are generated via the appropriate transformation of

 vector of total cumulative probability truncation values should be given

-.
+in nb_eps.
 The default value in the simulation functions is

 The distributions functions are taken from the VGAM package (Yee 2018).